Table of Contents

 How is PCI DSS Pen Testing performed

-3. Reviewing Past Issues and Test Results
+3. Reviewing Past Issues and PCI Pentest Results

 Here’s how success criteria are determined: